Facebook Pixel

 How to Fix: In SaaS lead nurturing, businesses can use A/B testing to optimise their emails and landing pages.
 Marketers can change elements like subject line, CTA button, offers, fonts, layout, etc., to capture the version that produces the highest CTR.

 In an email A/B test done by Hubspot, they discovered that emails with the sender’s name at the end had a 0.53% higher open rate and 0.23% higher click-through rate than the other versions that ended with the companies name.
-This small change helped Hubspot gather 131 leads.
-Likewise, SaaS companies can also test their lead nurturing campaigns and generate better results.

 #5: Pitching Services Too Early